OreOliciouZ/MotD.md/Empyrion.md

 ## Virtual Backpack

-The [Virtual Backpack](https://github.com/GitHub-TC/EmpyrionBackpackExtender) is a wipe safe backpack for usage following commands are available:
+The [Virtual Backpack](https://github.com/GitHub-TC/EmpyrionBackpackExtender) is a wipe safe backpack

-enter /vb help to open help and commands dialog window enter /vb buy to purchase one virtual backpack (1mio Credits each) enter /vb 1 for the first backpack /vb 2 for the second and /vb 3 for the third one /vb will always open the last used backpack
+For information dialogue in the game enter /vb help

+* /vb buy
+* /vb
+* /vb 1
+* /vb 2
+* /vb 3
+* /gb
+* /ob
+* /fb buy
+* /fb

 (this commands do have a cooldown of 10 seconds)